 Minor metabolites are Ferulic acid and dihydroferulic acid which are active metabolites with anti-oxidative, anti-inflammatory and anticancer actions.

 Modes of Consumption – Limits and Health Concerns

-- Diabetic patients as it can lead to too low blood sugar level
+- Diabetic patients as it can lead to too-low blood sugar level

-- Slow down clotting of blood
+- Slows down the clotting of blood

 - Can enhance gall bladder malfunction for patients

 - Turmeric can be preserved in powder form post drying and processing.
-This is the most common mode of consumption in Indian households, where a little tea spoon is added to the curry/vegetables/preparations.
+This is the most common mode of consumption in Indian households, where a little teaspoon is added to the curry/vegetables/preparations.

-- It should be added to the preparations in the end as prolonged cooking may result in evaporation of its essential oils.
+- It should be added to the preparations in the end as prolonged cooking may result in the evaporation of its essential oils.